Data-Driven Structured Policy Iteration for Homogeneous Distributed Systems: Convergence and Stability Analyses

-The result in \Cref{prop:gain_margin} provides model-free stability gain margins, $\tau_k$, at each iteration of the algorithm for the dynamics of one single agent in $\mathcal{G}$.
-We take advantage of these margins as a tool to find stability guarantee for the controller proposed in our algorithm.
-For the learning phase of \ac{D3PI}, this is formally established in the following theorem.
+The stability margin $\tau_k$ in \Cref{prop:gain_margin} is upper-bounded by the stability margin of the pair $(A + B(K_k-L_k), B)$.
+This implies that if the original closed-loop system for an agent does not have a favorable stability margin, then $\tau_k$ can be small--reducing the influence of the agent's neighbors on its policy (\Cref{step:final-policy} of \Cref{alg:distributed_control_algorithm}).
+Nonetheless, \Cref{prop:gain_margin} provides model-free stability gain margins $\tau_k$ at each iteration of the algorithm for the dynamics of a single agent in $\mathcal{G}$.
+In our analysis, we take advantage of these margins to characterize stability guarantees for the controller proposed during the learning phase of \ac{D2SPI}.
+This is captured in the following result.